This page shows our Black Belt Students.

 Sensei Stuart Bateman

 Another founder member of the Kazoku Karate Club.
-After reaching 3rd Dan, he is now learning the Kamishin Ryu Karate system.
-He is also a student member of Matayoshi Kobudo Kodokan.
+After reaching 3rd Dan, he is also a student member of Matayoshi Kobudo Kodokan.

 Sensei Justin Kotzes